ChilliCream/graphql-workshop/docs/6-subscriptions.md

    }
    ```

-   In this instance we are again using our `ITopicEventSender` to send in messages to our pub/sub-system.
-However we are no creating a string topic combined of parts of the input `input.SessionId` and a string describing the event `OnAttendeeCheckedIn_`.
-If nobody is subscribed the messages will just be dropped.
+   In this instance, we are again using our `ITopicEventSender` to send messages to our pub/sub-system.
+However, we are now creating a string topic combined with parts of the input `input.SessionId` and a string describing the event `OnAttendeeCheckedIn_`.
+If nobody is subscribed, the messages will just be dropped.

    ```csharp
    await eventSender.SendAsync(